pippotek/HPC4DSProject/README.md

 # HPC4DS Project

-This repository contains the code for the **High-Performance Computing for Data Science (HPC4DS)** project by **Filippo Costamagna** and **Stefano Romeo**.
+This repository contains the project code for the **High-Performance Computing for Data Science (HPC4DS)** course **@UniTN** by **Filippo Costamagna** and **Stefano Romeo**.
 The project investigates the parallelization of the **PageRank** algorithm using different parallel computing solutions.
 The goal is to analyze how different levels of parallelism affect the efficiency and scalability of the algorithm when applied to very large graphs.

 ## Implementations